 It was on defense where Devers made his best improvement.
 He became a liability at times last year, all too frequently making routine errors.
 After a tough first month in 2019, Devers cleaned it up the rest of the way and excelled in the field.
 Coaches Carlos Febles and Ramón Vázquez spent a lot of time working with Devers on his defense.

-“It just all comes down to the experience [on] defense,” Devers said.
+“It just all comes down to the experience on defense,” Devers said.
 “I know there were some errors I was making last year where I was just like, ‘Man, how did I make that?’
 This season, I know I’ve improved.
-Obviously I’ve made some errors here and there.
+Obviously, I’ve made some errors here and there.
 But I’ve just continued to learn on how to improve.”

-What went wrong?
+What went wrong in 2019?

 Devers isn’t disciplined at the plate on a consistent enough basis.
 Manager Alex Cora constantly talks about controlling the strike zone.
 When Devers isn’t able to do that, he gets exposed.
 For Devers to reach the level of Nationals star phenom Juan Soto, he needs to swing at his pitch, not the one at which the pitcher wants him to swing.
 Devers had 119 strikeouts and just 48 walks in 702 plate appearances.

-Best moment: There were many great days from Devers in 2019, but it’s easy to find the one that tops the list.
 On Aug.
 13, Devers went 6-for-6 with four doubles to help fuel the Red Sox to a 7-6 win over the Indians in 10 innings.
 The performance was historic, as Devers became the first player to record six or more hits and four or more doubles in the same game.
 (Ian Browne - MLB.com - Oct.
 24, 2019)

 “He’s fun.
-He’s like my little brother,” said Red Sox slugger J.D.
+He’s like my little brother,” said J.D.
 Martinez.
 “He's a little kid.
 Exactly how he looks like is how he is.
 He’s always wondering what is going on, talking to himself in the box.
 He’s just funny.
 He’s one of those people who is just harmless.
 He’s fun to be around."

 After staying home to witness the birth of his second daughter in February 2020, Devers made his Grapefruit League debut against the Twins, going 0-for-2 in a 4-1 loss.
 With Devers back in the daily mix, things are instantly more joyful in Red Sox land.